Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 Miles is acting as a runner getting the orders in.

-In the kitchen, there are hiccups with something as simple as grilled cheese being messed up.
+In the kitchen, there are hiccups with the food.

 Miles is running around confused.